 Iron Mountain Incorporated (NYSE: IRM), founded in 1951, is the global leader for storage and information management services.
 Trusted by more than 220,000 organizations around the world, and with a real estate network of more than 85 million square feet across more than 1,400 facilities in over 50 countries, Iron Mountain stores and protects billions of information assets, including critical business information, highly sensitive data, and cultural and historical artifacts.
-Providing solutions that include secure storage, information management, digital transformation, secure destruction, as well as data centers, art storage and logistics, and cloud services, Iron Mountain helps organizations to lower cost and risk, comply with regulations, recover from disaster, and enable a more digital way of working.
-Visit www.ironmountain.com for more information.
+Providing solutions that include secure storage, information management, digital transformation, secure destruction, as well as data centres, art storage and logistics, and cloud services, Iron Mountain helps organizations to lower cost and risk, comply with regulations, recover from disaster, and enable a more digital way of working.
+Visit www.ironmountain.ca for more information.

-© 2019 Iron Mountain Incorporated.
+© 2021 Iron Mountain Canada Operations ULC.
 All rights reserved.
-Iron Mountain and the design of the mountain are registered trademarks of Iron Mountain Incorporated in the U.S. and other countries.
-All other trademarks and registered trademarks are the property of their respective owners..
+Iron Mountain and the design of the mountain are trademarks or registered trademarks of Iron Mountain Incorporated in the U.S. and other countries and are licensed for use by Iron Mountain Canada Operations ULC.
+All other trademarks or registered trademarks are the property of their respective owners.